michel1991/ocp-java-11/concurrency/md/README.md

 For example, two increment operations running at the same time could result in one of the increment operations being lost.

+#### Let’s say you needed a thread executor to create tasks
+#### for a CyclicBarrier that has a barrier limit of five threads.
+#### Which static method in ExecutorService should you use to obtain it?
+* A. newSingleThreadExecutor()
+* B. newSingleThreadScheduledExecutor()
+* C. newCachedThreadPool()
+* D. newFixedThreadPool(2)
+* E. None of the above

+Trick question!
+ExecutorService does not contain any of these methods.
+To obtain an instance of a thread executor, you need to use the Executors factory class.
+For this reason, option E is the correct answer.
+If the question had instead asked which Executors method to use, then the correct answer would be option C.
+Options A, B, and D do not create enough threads for a CyclicBarrier expecting to reach a limit of five concurrent threads.
+Option C, on the other hand,
+will create threads as needed and is appropriate for use with a CyclicBarrier.